LiliGuimaraes/100-days-of-code/log.md

 ### Day 7: 12/01/2018

-**Today's Progress**: Stoped the Robot Bird Watching for a while to work on a new and quick projet: build a chat bot on #telegram to manage to-do list.
+**Today's Progress**: Stopped the Robot Bird Watching for a while to work on a new and quick projet: build a chat bot on #telegram to manage to-do list.
 Learned a lot about Telegram API, build menu, etc. Was a long day working only on this project.
 This gave me new ideas for chat bot.

 **Link(s) to work**: [Telegram chatbot to-do list](https://github.com/FelipeSBarros/ToDoBot)